xnyan/domino/README.md

 ## Experiments on Azure

-Please refer to the README file under /exp-azure to run experiments on Azure.
+Please refer to the README file under /exp-azure to run experiments on Azure, which also shows how to build the binaries.